OpenConext/Stepup-Deploy/docs/functional-testing.md

 ## Developing tests

 ## Future wishes, todo
+* Have the dummy GSSP device in the dev machine by default
+* ~~Provide a message bird sms service test double to be able to test sms registrations~~
 * Be able to run these test on Travis
 * Be able to bootstrap the application (and event stream) using behat [backgrounds](http://docs.behat.org/en/v2.5/guides/1.gherkin.html#backgrounds)
 * Perform tests directly on the Middleware API's.
 Behat might not be the best candidate for this